And perhaps find a little comfort here

-Cell growth is strictly controlled by instructions written into the DNA code of every cell in your body.
-In tumorous cells an error has occurred in this script, allowing the cells to grow out of control.
-When these errors are minor, the cells still look and act a lot like normal ones.
+Cell growth is strictly controlled by instructions written into the DNA code of every cell in the body.
+In tumorous cells an error has occurred in this script, allowing the cells to grow out of control and evade the immune system policemen in charge of preventing it. (ref) When these errors are minor, the cells still look and act a lot like normal ones.
 We call tumors formed from these cells benign.
 When the errors are major we call the tumors malignant.

 The Characteristics of Cancerous Cells :